Gasorekibo/alu-higher_level_programming/python-hello_world/README.md

-program that print the string followed by new line using print function
+script that print string using f-string format